 We accept all dental plans and our staff is trained to help you get the most out of your insurance benefits.
 Every provider is different and the portion of your treatment they cover will vary, but we can file your claim for you and go over your payment options.

 You can contact your insurance company to determine your level of coverage.
 If you have any additional questions, we’ll be happy to help.
 That’s what we’re here for.

 How do you pay using CareCredit?

-While we accept CareCredit at our office, if you’re planning on using it anywhere else, you’ll want to check that the provider accepts CareCredit.
-Then, you’ll enter your billing information and choose a financing plan.
+While we accept CareCredit at our office, if you’re planning on using it anywhere else, check that the provider accepts CareCredit.
+Then, enter your billing information and choose a financing plan.
 You’ll review that the information is correct and click submit.

 There’s flexibility when you pay with CareCredit.
 You can pay for a portion of the treatment yourself and tack on any added expenses to the credit card.
 You’ll receive your first billing statement 30 days after you use your card.